Charles-Philippe d'Orléans: Marriage and issue

 In December 2022, their divorce was announced.

+In March 2023, his engagement to Monegasque shooting champion and former model Naomi-Valeska Kern (née Salz), widow of the German fashion designer Otto Kern, was announced.
+On 9 September 2023, they were married in a civil ceremony.
+According to the rules of the House of Orléans, a valid marriage requires the consent of the head of the house (which was not given) and a Catholic Church marriage (which did take place, as Charles-Philippe's first marriage was not annulled).
+Jean, Count of Paris, head of the house, announced that due to this second marriage Charles-Philippe had lost his dynastic rights and that his second wife was simply Madame Charles Philippe d’Orleans, while his former wife retained her French titles and dignities.

 Politics

 Charles-Philippe was an independent candidate in the 2012 French legislative election, standing in the Fifth constituency for French residents overseas, which covers Spain, Portugal, Andorra and Monaco.
 As a candidate, he described himself as "strongly attached to France's republican values", adding that he might subsequently join "a recomposed centre-right party".
 He finished seventh, with 3.05% of the vote.
 (Within the constituency, he finished fourth in Portugal, his country of residence, with 7.37%, and fourth also in Monaco, with 5.33%.)

 Order of Saint Lazarus

 In 2004, Charles-Philippe was appointed as Grand Master of the Orléans obedience of the Order of Saint Lazarus.
 His acceptance of this role placed the order under the sanction of a dynastic prince of the House of Bourbon, in what is said to be a continuation of a tradition established since the 13th century when the Order of Saint Lazarus came under the protection of King Philippe le Bel.
 This affiliation had continued over the ensuing centuries but ended with the deposition of King Charles X of France, when a decree of King Louis Philippe I revoked royal protection of the diminishing remnant of the order and made it illegal to wear the order's decorations.

 Charles-Philippe's designation as "Grand Master of the Order of Saint Lazarus" was disputed by those knights who remained loyal to his distant cousins (Francisco de Borbón y Escasany, 5th Duke of Seville, and, subsequently, Carlos Gereda y de Borbón, Marquis de Almazán) and to the Melchite Greek Catholic Patriarch Gregory III Laham as Protector of the order.

 Charles-Philippe founded the Saint Lazare Foundation, which has been financed by the World Society, an international think tank whose mission, inspired by the Count of Paris, is to explore solutions to the planet's future needs for potable water.

 In March 2010, Charles-Philippe decided to step down from his position as Grand Master for personal reasons.
 However, he maintained his participation in the order's activities as Grand Master Emeritus, as Grand Prior of France, and as chairman of the order's governing council.
 He was replaced by Count Jan Dobrzenský z Dobrzenicz as Grand Master of the Orléans obedience.